The New York City Board

 of Education Retirement System (BERS) was founded on August 1, 1921 to provide retirement

-of New York other than those who may retire under the provisions of other retirement laws.
+District of New York other than those who may retire under the provisions of other

-BERS has since expanded to include other employees, such as provisional and part-time
+retirement laws.
+BERS has since expanded to include other employees, such as provisional

-States.
-Our members are employed in such agencies as the Department of Education, the
+United States.
+Our members are employed in such agencies as the Department of Education,

-School Construction Authority, the Police Department and the Transit Authority.
-BERS
+the School Construction Authority, the Police Department and the Transit Authority.

 System benefits exist to provide financial security for our members and their beneficiaries